i386x/pubdocs/C/stat.md

 * in `goto label;`
   * `label` must be a label located in the current function
   * control transfers to the labeled statement
+  * (*C99*) jump should not be made from outside the scope of an identifier having a variably modified type to inside the scope of that identifier
 * a `continue` statement
   * can be used only within an iteration statement
   * it causes control to pass to the loop continuation portion of the smallest